semantic-release/semantic-release/docs/usage/workflow-configuration.md

 ### prerelease

-A `prerelease` property applies only to pre-release branches, is required and The `prerelease` value must be valid per the [Semantic Versioning Specification](https://semver.org/#spec-item-9).
+A `prerelease` property applies only to pre-release branches and the `prerelease` value must be valid per the [Semantic Versioning Specification](https://semver.org/#spec-item-9).
 It will determine the name of versions (for example if `prerelease` is set to `beta` the version be formatted like `2.0.0-beta.1`, `2.0.0-beta.2` etc...).
 If the `prerelease` property is set to `true` the `name` value will be used.

 The value of `prerelease`, if defined as a string, is generated with [Lodash template](https://lodash.com/docs#template) with the variable `name` available.